EnokiUN/psup/docs/usage/atlas.rst

 Online Atlas
 ============

-SUP provides a built-in way to view and play SUScript files without installing them, you could also add your own SUScript for them to be accessible for anyone to give them a try.
+PSUP provides a built-in way to view and play SUScript files without installing them, you could also add your own SUScript for them to be accessible for anyone to give them a try.

-To view all the SUScript files in the Atlas visit the SUP `GitHub page <https://github.com/EnokiUN/sup/blob/main/atlas/>`_.
+To view all the SUScript files in the Atlas visit the PSUP `GitHub page <https://github.com/EnokiUN/psup/blob/main/atlas/>`_.

 Similarly to add your own SUScript files to the Atlas just make a Pull Request in the GitHub page to the Atlas file and it will get reviewed and accepted if it runs without issues.